KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` is the HDF5 file containing the dataset
+-   `fname` is the HDF5 file containing the dataset as a string
--   `oname` name of the dataset of interest
+-   `oname` name of the dataset of interest as a string

 returns an numerical list indicating the shape of the dataset